Connect with us

 Munis Tutu Carleton Ravens Vs Cincinnati Bearcats Foul Shots

-Carleton Ravens Guard (13) Munis Tutu at the foul-line vs. Cincinnati Bearcats – Photo Edilson J. Silva
+Carleton Ravens guard (13) Munis Tutu at the foul-line versus the Cincinnati Bearcats – Photo Edilson J. Silva

 Must Read:

-As for his dunk attempt, and as if dealing with his speed wasn’t already enough, apparently opponents will also have to watch-out below or end-up on a poster – “We been working in the weight room and all of those leg workouts – it shows on that dunk attempt.
-I wish I could’ve got it, but we got that win, that’s all I’m happy about.” added Munis
+As for his dunk attempt, and as if dealing with his speed wasn’t already enough, apparently opponents will also have to watch out below or end up on a poster – “We have been working in the weight room and all of those leg workouts – it shows on that dunk attempt.
+I wish I could have gotten it, but we got that win, that’s all I’m happy about,” added Munis.

-Ravens 6’6″ forward T.J Lall (Cambridge, Ont.) looked active on both ends kicking off his junior campaign in fine fashion, notching a 16-point and game-high 11 rebound double-double.
+Ravens’ 6’6″ forward T.J Lall (Cambridge, Ont.) looked active on both ends, kicking off his junior campaign in fine fashion.
+He notched a 16-point and game-high 11-rebound double-double.

 Cincinnati Bearcats Jarron Cumberland Triple Threat Versus Carleton Ravens